 Google’s Open Images: Open Images is a dataset of around 9M images annotated with image-level labels, object bounding boxes, object segmentation masks, and visual relationships.
 It contains a total of 16M bounding boxes for 600 object classes on 1.9M images, making it the largest existing dataset with object location annotations.

 MNIST handwritten datasets: This dataset has a total of 70,000 images of handwritten digits and is a subset of a larger set available from NIST.
-The digits have been size-normalized and centred in a fixed-size image.
+The digits have been size-normalized and centered in a fixed-size image.

 Cityscapes Dataset: This dataset focuses on semantic understanding of urban street scenes.
 It contains around 20,000 annotated images for 30 different classes.